ErinMorelli/em-beer-manager/README.txt

 * Updated translation POT
 * Updated Untappd graphics to reflect the company's branding, as per their documentation
 * Beers imported from Untappd will now have their published date set by their Untappd creation date
-* The Untappd check-in widget'd brewery ID will now auto-populate with your brewery's ID if you've authenticated with Labs
+* The Untappd check-in widget's brewery ID will now auto-populate with your brewery's ID if you've authenticated with Labs
 * Pre-populated styles will now be populated from Untappd instead of BeerAdvocate
 * Fixed 'undefined function' error